pangeo-data/education-material/wg/README.md

 ### Thursday Aug 22

 - Your Question Here
+- RA suggests a (living dynamic) book with sections for scientists and for administrators
+- RA suggeests finding a better communication method than GitHub per "I will never ask a question on GitHub"
 - Suggest two concrete elements
   - Create a POET ***project registration***: hermetic units
     - For example: Tire kicking to review resource links